How to (Un-) Quantum Mechanics: ``Canonical'' (Un-) Quantization

 Mermin warned us that the reification of mathematical abstractions used in physics is a ``bad habit''~\cite{Habit}.
 He argues mainly from a pragmatic point of view (which is welcome).
 However, viewed pragmatically: Does the dogma of unreality of wave-functions enable students to understand QM or does it lead to unnecessary confusion?
 Is it {\it required} and {\it justified} to claim that ``the "orbit" is created by the fact that we observe it'' as Heisenberg claimed~\footnote{``Die "Bahn" entsteht erst dadurch, dass wir sie beobachten''~\cite{Heisenberg1927}.}?
-Do we really need to accept an interpretation that questions object permanence, despite the fact that it is the fundament of physicality.
-Does it at least correspond to any practice in physics?
+Do we really need to accept an interpretation that questions object permanence, despite the fact that it is, in the form of energy conservation, the fundament of physics?
+Do these things at least correspond to any practice in physics?
 Do accelerator physicists provide any measure to ``observe'' particle beams in order to establish the existence of particle orbits? {\it Of course} they don't. {\it Of course} there is no need to do so.
-As far as we can tell, orbits are established by electro-magnetic fields, not by observation.

-We believe that Heisenberg's philosophy of unreality went beyond any reasonable requirement and his arguments suspiciously oscillate between the ``uncertainty principle'', commutators of conjugate pairs and considerations about the limitations of measurement precision, enriched with claims of positivistic nature~\cite{Heisenberg1927}.
-What he did, is exactly what Mermin (should have) criticized: He overrated mathematical abstractions, not in support of reification, but of un-reification.
-Heisenberg scrambled the quantum omelette with ingredients of a theory that wasn't finalized or established yet.
-And {\it this} is certainly a bad habit.

-It is rarely emphasized, but the most important ``quantum'' effects are macroscopic and not microscopic: The stability of matter, the properties of thermal radiation, ferro-magnetism, the properties of chemical bonds, metallic states (Fermi surfaces), superconductivity, superfluidity and so on.
-If you carefully think it through, it is far more difficult to find examples of physical systems where ``quantum'' effects can be safely ignored than otherwise.
-Nonetheless students are taught that quantum effects are specifically microscopic and somehow weird.
+As far as we can tell, orbits are established by electromagnetic fields and not by observation.
+We think it is time to stop paying lip service to a philosophy that even Heisenberg could not persevere in his uncertainty paper~\footnote{ A careful reading of that paper reveals that Heisenberg makes frequent use of arguments that refer to supposed underlying physical processes, though he claims to have abandoned this kind of ``realistic'' and ``classical'' way of thinking. }.